Latest scams, phishing messages and fraud alerts

 Criminals will often use language that creates a sense of urgency to trick the recipient into taking action.

-The example shown above encourages the recipient to view a fake overdue invoice.
-If the recipient clicks the 'View Invoice' link, they are asked to login with their Microsoft account credentials to view the fake overdue invoice.
+The examples shown encourage the recipient to view a fake overdue invoice.
+If the recipient clicks the ‘View Invoice’ link, they are asked to login with their Microsoft account credentials to view the fake overdue invoice.
 The criminal would then take a copy of the Microsoft credentials entered by the recipient and may use them to gain access to other online services.